Spill.com: After the shutdown

-Double Toasted

-At the end of December Coleman and Thomas began uploading podcasts on SoundCloud while developing their new website.
+At the end of December, Coleman and Thomas began uploading podcasts on SoundCloud while developing their new website.
 With the revenue from the New Beginnings Kickstarter started by Coleman, which raised $133,860 on a $30,000 goal, Korey and Martin were able to create a new website, DoubleToasted.com with close friend Tommy McGrew.
 The website launched in July 2014 and contains six shows: The Sunday Service, The Casual Call In Show, The Weekly Roast and Toast, The Daily Double Talk, The Movie Review Extravaganza and The High Score.
 Unlike Spill, Double Toasted features both audio and video recorded forms of every show.
 As of March 2023, the site's corresponding YouTube channel has over 249,000 subscribers.

+Chris Cox currently operates the website OneOfUs.Net.
+The site hosts podcasts, video interviews and documentaries, as well as movie reviews.
+The company also produces two theatrical shows in Austin-based movie theaters, The Roxy Horror Picture Show (a horror-themed show) and One Man's Trash (which hosts "so-bad-they're-good" films).
+The tone of the site resembles the Spill podcast The League of Extremely Ordinary Gentlemen with most of its cast returning, as well as many younger members who were fans of Spill.

+Cargill went on to become a screenwriter and film producer.
+He co wrote the Sinister films, Marvel's Doctor Strange (2016 film) and The Black Phone..
+He is also a published novelist.
+Cargill, along with one of the League of Extraordinary Gentlemen's frequent guest host Brian Salisbury, have been doing a podcast called Junkfood Cinema since 2014.
+While they look at movies specifically from older eras (one of their tag lines being "It's not a good movie, it's a great movie", they specifically do so with a reverent love for the films, the cast, and the medium.

+Cargill has also been a part of several additional podcasts including Write Along with fellow author David Chen.